OctopusDeploy/blog/blog/2021-09/octopus-in-the-middle/index.md

 ### Docker Hub

-Docker Hub is a central repository for Docker images.
+Docker Hub is a central repository for Docker images that [works with Octopus Deploy](https://octopus.com/docs/packaging-applications/package-repositories/guides/container-registries/docker-hub).
 It is free to sign up and create public repositories.
 The Travis CI and Circle CI images can then be deployed to a target by Octopus Deploy.
 Docker Hub is popular because it is not tied to a specific Cloud vendor like Google, Microsoft or Amazon.
 Docker Hub provides repository functionality without the added bloat of additional cloud services.

 ![Docker Hub](dockerhub.png "width=500")

 ### Google Container Registry

-Google Container Registry is a container registry for the Google Cloud Platform.
+Google Container Registry is a container registry for the Google Cloud Platform and [is supported by Octopus Deploy](https://octopus.com/docs/packaging-applications/package-repositories/guides/container-registries/google-container-registry).
 I used it as a way to test a GitHub Actions step template.
 Other cloud repositories like Microsoft and Amazon also have equivalent GitHub Actions steps.
 Each one would require slightly different configuration setups.
 I used the step to push from GitHub Actions to Google Container Registry directly.

 ![GCR](gcr.png "width=500")

 ### Built-in repository

-Octopus Deploy contains a built-in repository to manage local packages.
+[Octopus Deploy contains a built-in repository to manage local packages](https://octopus.com/docs/packaging-applications/package-repositories/built-in-repository).
 The built-in repository can be helpful for self-managing the packages that are deployed or keeping them private.
 A built-in repository is suitable in offline scenarios where continually redownloading images from the internet is not viable.

 ![Built-in Repository](built-in-repository.png "width=500")